Intag

 Intag is a remote, partly mountainous area in Cotacachi Canton and Otavalo Canton Imbabura Province, Ecuador, named for the Intag river.
 It includes Intag Cloud Forest Reserve, which has primary cloud forest at 1800–2800 m and a high biodiversity.
-Cotacachi Cayapas Ecological Reserve borders to the North.
+Cotacachi Cayapas National Park borders to the North.

 Geography

-Intag is approximately 1800 meters above sea level.
-Parts of the Intag region are sub-tropical rainforests in the Andes.
+Intag varies greatly in altitude from approximately 600 meters above sea level to 3.500 meters, which accounts for its exceptional biodiversity.
+Parts of the Intag region are considered tropical montane forests of the Andes.
+Most of the area's forests are cloud forests.
 The Andes there are steep and rugged.
-Including the Intag river, there are other rivers and streams in the mountains.
+Including the Intag river, there are hundreds of rivers and streams in the area.

 Biodiversity and Environment

 Intag includes or used to include one of the areas with the highest biodiversity on earth.
 It harbors numerous endangered species, including the spectacled bear, the harlequin frog, and the jaguar.

 The region faces various environmental concerns.
 Reforestation takes place in Intag.
 A Mitsubishi subsidiary, which had contaminated Junín river and caused deforestation, was expelled in 1997.
+Subsequently, Canadian Copper Mesa was expelled in 2010 In other parts of Intag, Canadian Cornerstone and BHP were unable to develop mining due to firm community resistance.

 DECOIN (Defensa y Conservación Ecológica de Intag) an environmental organization, has been founded in 1995 and has created a sensitivity concerning a possible destruction of this environment.
+One of the organization's main successes has been the creation of 38 community-owed watershed reserves protecting 12, 000 hectares of primary and secondary cloud forests.
+In part due to their conservation work, DECOIN was awarded the prestigious Equator Prize in 2017 by the United Nations Development Program.